-- Any existing Additional Pension Contribution (EAPC) contract which is at whole cost to employee must stop - Any Shared Cost Additional Pension Contribution (EAPC/ RAPC) contract to buy extra pension must stop - Any AVC (EAVC) or Shared Cost AVC (EAVC/RAVC) contract continues unless the member elects to terminate the contract.
+- Any existing Additional Pension Contribution (EAPC) contract which is at whole cost to employee must stop. - Any Shared Cost Additional Pension Contribution (EAPC/ RAPC) contract to buy extra pension must stop. - Any AVC (EAVC) or Shared Cost AVC (EAVC/RAVC) contract continues unless the member elects to terminate the contract. - An existing Shared Cost Additional Pension Contributions (EAPC/RAPC) contract to buy lost pension continues if it is to purchase an amount of pension lost due to: - o A period of unpaid additional maternity, paternity or adoption leave or - o any other period of unpaid authorised leave of absence.